stevebuik/GraphVizForce/README.md

 - Generate diagrams directly to your computer using Dropbox
 - Customise the templates used for the diagram for your style preferences

+###Getting Started

+Install [Graphviz](http://graphviz.org) on your computer.

+Install this app into your Salesforce:
-<a href="https://githubsfdeploy-sandbox.herokuapp.com/app/githubdeploy/stevebuik/GraphVizForce" target="deploy">Deploy to Sandbox</a>
+<a href="https://githubsfdeploy-sandbox.herokuapp.com/app/githubdeploy/stevebuik/GraphVizForce" target="deploy">Install into Sandbox</a>
 .....or.....
-<a href="https://githubsfdeploy.herokuapp.com/app/githubdeploy/stevebuik/GraphVizForce" target="deploy">Deploy to Production</a>
+<a href="https://githubsfdeploy.herokuapp.com/app/githubdeploy/stevebuik/GraphVizForce" target="deploy">Install into Production</a>

-###Getting Started

-First create a folder in the Documents tab called *ERD Settings* .
+Create a folder in the Documents tab called *ERD Settings* .
 This name is case sensitive.
 The API Name of the folder can be anything.

 To run the generator, navigate to the ERD Generator tab.
 You may need to make the tab visible in your Profile.
 Or just change the url in your browser to /apex/ERDGeneratorPage